malhar2598/hackathon8762/README.md

 This project aims to:

 - **Build a predictive model:** Develop a machine learning model that can accurately predict customer subscription to term deposits.
-- **Optimize marketing campaigns:** Identify the most promising leads for telephonic marketing campaigns to maximize conversion rates and minimize costs.
+- **Optimize marketing campaigns:** Identify the most promising leads for telephonic marketing campaigns to maximize conversion rates.

 ## Data

 The dataset used in this project is related to direct marketing campaigns of a Portuguese banking institution.
 It includes information such as customer demographics, campaign details, and the target variable (subscription status).
+The datasets are linked namely, train.csv and test.csv.

 ## Methodology

 1. **Data Loading and Preprocessing:**
-   - Load the dataset using pandas.
+   - Load the dataset(train.csv) using pandas.
    - Handle missing values.
    - Perform exploratory data analysis (EDA).
    - Encode categorical variables.
    - Split the data into training and testing sets.

 2. **Model Training:**
-   - Train a machine learning model (e.g., Logistic Regression, Random Forest) on the training data.
+   - Train a machine learning model, Logistic Regression on the training data.
-   - Use appropriate preprocessing techniques (e.g., feature scaling, one-hot encoding).
+   - Use appropriate preprocessing techniques feature scaling.

 3. **Model Evaluation:**
-   - Evaluate model performance on the test set using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.
+   - Evaluate model performance on the test set using metrics such as accuracy, precision, recall and F1-score.

 4. **Model Deployment and Monitoring:**
    - Integrate the trained model into a system for making predictions on new customer data.